JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 The 'anticipated' figures for the total and affordable units are given in planning documents for MP5, the final phase of the development - Table 7 of the [Reserved Matters Affordable Housing Strategy](http://35percent.org/img/epupdatedahstrategy.pdf) and Table 8.1 of the [Reconciliation Statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!ODWxL4QoZvkgXXbACxb5vg%3d%3d!%7d%7d%7d) for the [Elephant Park - MP5 H7 Reserved Matters Application](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9582742).
 The figure for the 570 approved affordable homes was given on page 9 of the planning committee's [addendum report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Q7K%2bVQ5GwV3kVWHHRXBCqg%3d%3d!%7d%7d%7d), (which corrected a previous figure of [574](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d)).
 The addendum report said that 570 affordable homes would be delivered if the maximum number of new homes were built (screen shot).

+## MP5, 15 social rent

-The proposed total units for MP5 will be on the final residential plot, H7, and is for 424 new homes, with 352 private and 72 affordable units - 20 affordable rent, 15 social rent, 37 shared-ownership.
+The proposed total units for MP5 will be on the final residential plot, H7, and is for 424 new homes, with 352 private and 72 affordable units - 20 affordable rent, 37 shared-ownership and 15 social rent.

+This will take the total number of social rented units in the development to 93, a figure that has crept up from [71 units](http://35percent.org/2013-01-13-will-the-planning-committee-see-sense/) (plus a further [8 on Trafalgar Place](Trafalgar Place) (Heygate Phase 1)).

 ## How planning works